zchatt/methylK/README.md

 # methylK
-_methylK_ is a directory of scripts used within "Chatterton et al, Methods for detecting Brain-Cell derived Cell-Free DNA, 2020"
+_methylK_ is a directory of scripts used within _(Chatterton et al, Methods for detecting Brain-Cell derived Cell-Free DNA, 2020)_

 Background: DNA methylation is an epigenetic modification that is intricately involved in cell-specification and cell-function.
 Bisulfite conversion of DNA followed by Next Generation Sequencing (NGS) allows the analysis of DNA methylation at the single molecule level.
 The cell-specificity of DNA methylation patterns can be used to identify the cell-of-origin of DNA molecules, such as deconvolution of cell-free DNA (cfDNA).
 To acheive this, we binarize DNA methylation patterns of primary cells-types within genomic context, creating cell-specific DNA methylation reference genomes for the assignment of DNA fragments of unknown source (i.e. cfDNA) to their cell-of-origin.